krisfur/personal-site/README.md

 ## 📦 Deployment

-Deploy to Vercel, Netlify, or GitHub Pages.
+Deployed to Vercel [here](https://personal-site-teal-sigma-58.vercel.app/).
 The build output is in `dist/`.

 ---